From BR Bullpen

 Aviles was immediately put in the starting lineup with SS Tony Pena Jr. having even more troubles than Butler.
 Aviles struck out against Kevin Slowey in his first major league at-bat and finished his first game in The Show 0 for 3.
 However, he picked up the pace immediately, becoming the Royals' best hitter over the season's second half and holding the shortstop position for the rest of the year.
 He put up a batting line of .325/.354/.480 in 102 games, with 68 runs scored and earned a place on the 2008 Topps All-Star Rookie Team.
 He was added to the Puerto Rican national team for the 2009 World Baseball Classic, forming a double play combination with Felipe Lopez.

-Aviles received some terrible news in may of 2015 when his four-year old daughter Adriana was diagnosed with leukemia and had to undergo treatment at the Cleveland Clinic.
+Aviles received some terrible news in May of 2015 when his four-year-old daughter Adriana was diagnosed with leukemia and had to undergo treatment at the Cleveland Clinic.
 Aviles had to take two leaves of absence from the team to be with her and the Indians announced that they would not entertain any offers to trade him to allow him to continue playing near where she was being treated.
+He played 98 games that season, but his production continued to fall, as he hit only .231 with 5 homers and 17 RBIs.
+His OBP was at his customary .282 for an OPS+ of only 61.
+What was keeping him in the game was his ability to play multiple positions, including the outfield, a precious commodity at a time where most teams were down to three or four bench players.
+On December 19th, he signed a one-year deal with the Detroit Tigers.